 Laparoscopy is, in most case, an out-patient procedure and can often be performed without an overnight stay in the hospital.
 General anesthesisa is used so that the patient can remain pain-free and unconscious during the procedure.
-Because there are numerous conditions and situations that might require this procedure, it is important to have a thorough examination and consultation with a Women’s Specialist gynecologist in order to discuss all of the options.
+Because there are numerous conditions and situations that might require this procedure, it is important to have a thorough examination and consultation with a Women’s Specialists gynecologist in order to discuss all of the options.

 For additional information on laparoscopy surgery, or to discuss other available, advanced treatments offered by the Women’s Specialists of Plano such as robotic surgery and endometrial ablation, please contact our office today to schedule a consultation.